 |

-enum QDMI_JOB_RESULT_T |
+| enum QDMI_JOB_RESULT_T |

 Enum of the formats the results can be returned in.

-Enumerator | ||
+| Enumerator | ||

 |

-The histogram of the measurement results is represented as a key-value mapping.
+| QDMI_JOB_RESULT_STATEVECTOR_SPARSE_KEYS | 5 | char* (string) The keys for the sparse state vector of the result.
+The sparse state vector is represented as a key-value mapping.
 This mapping is returned as a list of keys and an equal-length list of values.
-The corresponding partners of keys and values can be found at the same index in the lists.
-This constant denotes the list of keys, QDMI_JOB_RESULT_HIST_VALUES denotes the list of values. |
+The corresponding partners of keys and values can be found at the same index in the lists. |

 |